Maimuna-Chowdhury/AI-Project-Card-Matching-Game/README.md

-<title>AI_Project_Card_Matching_Game</title>
+# AI Project - Card Matching Game

+## Description
-<description>This simple game is developed using Python programming language.
-In this game the player can see a board of cards turned backside.
-The player has to pick 2 cards that have to match for the player to score.
-The game has AI as the player’s opponent.
-For the decision making of AI and playing more intelligently two approaches Genetic algorithm and Heuristic search are used in three levels.
-This ensures that the game is more challenging for the players.
-At each level no more than 24 card clicks can be done.
-After that the next level comes.</description>
+This simple game is developed using Python programming language.
+In this game, the player sees a board of cards turned backside.
+The player has to pick 2 matching cards to score.

+The game features an **AI opponent** that uses:
+- **Genetic Algorithm**
+- **Heuristic Search**

+These AI approaches ensure that the game becomes **progressively challenging** at each level.
+Players have a limit of **24 card clicks** per level before progressing to the next one.

 ![Screenshot 2025-02-24 111859](https://github.com/user-attachments/assets/1d7b0259-f593-47c9-947a-8b19bdcc6d4a)
 ![Screenshot 2025-02-24 111955](https://github.com/user-attachments/assets/ff24c668-007b-480b-996a-e955ff14b3e5)